ongzx/Playing-with-Ethereum/README.md

 # Metamask
 - one account address throughout all network (main, ropsten, rinkedby...)
 - public and private key are for authentication of fund transfering
+- once the Metamask is installed, it will automatically inject web3 to any page of the browser

 # Web3.js
 - a collection of libraries which allow you to interact with a local or remote ethereum node, using a HTTP or IPC connection.